by: Dirk Stans

 Conclusion

-The prototyping and industrialisation phases of New Product Introduction are critical in the world of electronics
+The prototyping and industrialization phases of New Product Introduction are critical in the world of electronics

 manufacturing, particularly for PCBs.
 While the prototyping phase allows manufacturers to refine the design

-and catch potential issues early, the industrialisation phase ensures that the product can be produced reliably
+and catch potential issues early, the industrialization phase ensures that the product can be produced reliably

 and cost-effectively at scale.
 By following these structured phases, manufacturers can bring new products to

-market with confidence, ensuring high performance and quality while minimising time to market and production
+market with confidence, ensuring high performance and quality while minimizing time to market and production

 costs.

-Dirk Stans is managing Partner at Eurocircuits since 1991, Dirk leads the group’s sales and marketing efforts.
+Dirk Stans has been managing Partner at Eurocircuits since 1991, Dirk leads the group's sales and marketing efforts.

 With over 20 years of involvement with FHI, the technology federation active in Dutch-speaking territories, Dirk is the